tower/tower/ROADMAP.md

 - i18n (internationalization/localization, how to organize the random labels in the app, and prepare for translation into other languages)
 - confirmation validation (password confirmation, agree to terms, etc.)
 - think about making scopes use `get()`, so `App.User.get('recent')`.
 This way they can be used in views.

+<a name="0.4.5" href="0.4.5"></a>

+### 0.4.5 (templates, views)

+- automatic sorting when new model is added to cursor (`Ember.Sortable`)
+- automatic form validations based on model of client
+- error/stacktrace printing when view fails to fully render
+- 404/etc error pages
+- error handling on forms when validation error
+- finish table builder
+- make form builder more robust
+- test client side view rendering with ember
+- test files reload when changed (integration test)
+- test assets can be served with gzip

 By this point, the models, views, templates, and controllers should be fairly complete.